awsdocs/aws-resource-groups-user-guide/doc_source/updating-resource-groups.md

    The command returns a full, updated description of the group\.

-1. To update the query and tags of a group, type the following command, and then press **Enter**, replacing the values for group name, resource types, tag keys, and tag values with your own\.
+1. To update the query and tags of a group, type the following command\.
+Replace the values for group name, resource types, tag keys, and tag values with your own\.
+Then pres **Enter**\.
 You can have a maximum of 20 resource types in a query\.

    ```
    aws resource-groups update-group-query --group-name resource-group-name --resource-query '{"Type":"TAG_FILTERS_1_0","Query":"{\"ResourceTypeFilters\":[\"resource_type1\",\"resource_type2\"],\"TagFilters\":[{\"Key\":\"Key1\",\"Values\":[\"Value1\",\"Value2\"]},{\"Key\":\"Key2\",\"Values\":[\"Value1\",\"Value2\"]}]}"}'